DarkHawk727/Themis/README.md

 ## 📖 What we learned

-- Making advanced flutter apps that leverage multipl APIs
+- Making advanced flutter apps that leverage multipl APIs.

 - We learned to use sklearn to train a neural network for classifying text on the political spectrum.